AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/advanced-sql-exercises-with-solutions.md

     SELECT
         date
     FROM datasets.aapl_historical_stock_price
-    WHERE open = (SELECT MAX(open)
+    WHERE open =
+        (SELECT
+            MAX(open)
+        FROM
-    FROM datasets.aapl_historical_stock_price)
+            datasets.aapl_historical_stock_price)
     ```

-15. What is the average number of days between booking and check-in dates per host in Airbnb.
+15. What is the average number of days between booking and check-in dates for AirBnB hosts?

     `Tables: airbnb_contacts`

     *Solution*:

-    We add the having clause to remove some rows which have inconsistent data.
+    To find the number of days we take the difference between `ds_checkin` and `ts_booking_at`.
+Because `ts_booking_at` is of type TIMESTAMP we cast it to a date so get a substraction of two dates.
+The average over all such days is taken per host to get the results we need.

+    Because of errors in the table where the check-in date comes before the booking date we need to use a HAVING clause to deal with them.

+    For better presentability we also order by the average we just calculated.

     ```sql
     SELECT